BrippneyVargas/Group-4-CS2450/Task Manager app/Docs/SRS.md

     13. As a person who speaks multiple languages, I would like to be able to change the language the app uses.
 This will make it easier when I forget what a certain button does.

     14. As a person who forgets to lock the door when I leave work, I would like to be able to remind myself to do so when I get too far from where I work.
 This would help me not get in trouble with security.

+    16. As a user, I want the system to notify me if I add duplicate tasks (task with the same title).

   - Use Cases:
     1. ??